yahoo/bgjs/README.md

 We originally developed it for ourselves to use in a video playing library at Yahoo.
 Even though we had experienced engineers and excellent test coverage, we still struggled with the complexity of the codebase.
 Behavior Graph is our solution.

-Or maybe you're the type of person who likes nerdy new software ideas.
+It's also possible you're the type of person who likes nerdy new software ideas.
 (Seriously though, who doesn't, amirite?)
-We guarantee you will find Behavior Graph interesting.
+If that's the case, we guarantee you will find Behavior Graph interesting.

 ## How does it Work?

-As programmers it is natural to partition our software into smaller tasks.
-Consider a typical Login form.
+As programmers it's natural to partition our software into subtasks.
+For example, let's consider what happens on a typical login form.

 1. When a user clicks on the Login button, we want to validate the Email and Password fields.
-2. If validation passes we want to make a network call to log the user in.
+2. If validation passes, then we want to make a network call to log the user in.
-3. And we want to update the UI to provide feedback in case the validation fails, or disable the login button while we are actively logging in.
+3. Additionally we want to update the UI to provide feedback in case the validation fails, or disable the login button while we are actively logging in.

 Most programming languages offer __functions__ as the primary tool for creating these subtasks.
-The code for our Login form will have `validateFields`, `networkLogin`, and `updateUI` functions.
-There will also be an `onLoginClick` function that looks like this:
+Conceptually we have three subtasks.
+So we will create three corresponding functions: `validateFields`, `networkLogin`, and `updateUI`.
+We will also need an additional `onLoginClick` function to run these tasks.
+It will look like this:

 ```javascript
 function onLoginClick() {